A Powerful Voice in a Child's Life

 Court Appointed Special Advocates (CASA) are community volunteers who represents the best interests of abused and neglected children who are wards of the juvenile court.
 After being screened and trained, a CASA is appointed to a child or sibling group.
 Through his or her court order, the CASA researches the case, talks to the child and involved parties and professionals, advocates for needed services and timely decisions, and submits written recommendations to the court.

-22nd Judicial District CASA serves children of Pontotoc and Hughes County.
+22nd Judicial District CASA serves children of Pontotoc, Hughes, and Seminole Counties.
 Find out more on how you can volunteer, just click here.